yanliu1111/Docker-DevOps-with-Nodejs-Express/README.md

 > **Learn the core fundamentals of Docker by building a Node/Express app with a Mongo & Redis database.**

-## Work Processings:
+## Work Done:

-(✅ done)

-✅ 1.
-In Docker HUB, install Nodejs Docker image
+1. ✅ In Docker HUB, install Nodejs Docker image

-✅ 2.
-Install MongoDB Docker image<br>
+2. ✅ Install MongoDB Docker image<br>

-📕 Just curiosity the reason 👉 when I follow the docker doc to use mongodb image, and want to see my database, I used `mongo -u "mongoadmin" -p "mypassword"` , which didn't work in my bash, THEN I used `mongosh` and it worked.
+Just curiosity the reason 👉 when I follow the docker doc to use mongodb image, and want to see my database, I used `mongo -u "mongoadmin" -p "mypassword"` , which didn't work in my bash, THEN I used `mongosh` and it worked.
 So I want to know the difference between `mongo` and `mongosh`.<br>

 ```bash
 mydb> use admin